Bentleyj/BeyondPhotography/README.md

 ### Day 46

-Experimented today with creating more op-art effects but instead I ended up with something really uite groovy creating a sort of sin-city like effect.
+Experimented today with creating more op-art effects but instead I ended up with something really quite groovy creating a sort of sin-city like effect.
 Looks like she is looking through a shuttered window with some bright lights outside of it and shadows are very stark.
 To do this I predominantly used a thresholding effect which I think I should experiment with much more!

 ### Day 47

-Today I really wanted to experiment further with thsi Sin city look but I did not have much success.
-I realized what I liekd about the last one was the thresholding so I wanted to threshold on a single color ie red, this would pick out the redest bits I thought to myself.
+Today I really wanted to experiment further with thsi Sin City look but I did not have much success.
+I realized what I liked about the last one was the thresholding so I wanted to threshold on a single color ie red, this would pick out the redest bits I thought to myself.
 I ended up being wrong and it picked out a lot of white bits too (obviously).
 I need to experiment with this more.

 ### Day 48